kjolley/BIGSdb_documentation/dbase_setup.rst

   * Enable flags to be set for alleles: either 'yes' or 'no', default 'no'.

+* curator_home

+  * URL of curator's index page, which can be relative or absolute.
+This will be used to add a link in the dropdown menu.

 * curate_path_includes

   * Partial path of the bigscurate.pl script used to curate the database.
 See